Women's soccer in the United States: Hardships

 The United States women's national team further highlighted pay issues, both in discrepancy with the men's national team and in fiscal hardships of low NWSL pay, in 2015 and 2016.
 The women's national team filed action with the Equal Employment Opportunity Commission on March 31, 2016, claiming they are paid 1/4 as much as the men's team despite generating more revenue for the U.S. Soccer Federation.
 The women's team also claimed that they are paid only if they win, and paid less for winning than the men's team is if they were to lose every game.
-Also, in order for the U.S women soccer team keep pace financially in order to keep up with the men soccer team was by performing at the world beating level and when it came to the victory tour money the women had to pay extra just to get it.
+Also, in order for the U.S. women soccer team keep pace financially in order to keep up with the men soccer team was by performing at the world beating level and when it came to the victory tour money the women had to pay extra just to get it.
 However, in contrast to the men they would just get paid just for showing up.
-According to the recent four years and recent months in 2016 the women's national team played more games about 40 to 50 percent more and than the men and they have 88 wins and the men have 44.
+According to the recent four years and recent months in 2016 the women's national team played more games about 40 to 50 percent more than the men and they have 88 wins and the men have 44.
 Also, the women's team said they are given inferior accommodations, with the men's team being housed in luxury hotels compared to lower-class housing for the women's team.
-In July 2016 during preparations for the 2016 Summer Olympics, the women's national team sold T-shirts to support a NWSL player trust fund operated by the U.S. Women's National Soccer Team Players Association (WNTPA).
+In July 2016 during preparations for the 2016 Summer Olympics, the women's national team sold T-shirts to support a NWSL player trust fund operated by the U.S. Women's National Team Players Association (USWNTPA).
+Six years of negotiations culminated with the signing of a new collective bargaining agreement with both the women's and men's national teams guaranteeing equal pay and equalized prize money for both teams in September 2022, which team captain and USWNTPA president Becky Sauerbrunn heralded as "a huge win for workers and for labor rights".

 Before the 2015 FIFA Women's World Cup, women's national team player Abby Wambach and a group of other players file a complaint in Canadian court about the tournament's artificial turf playing surface.
 The players argued that the surface was a form of gender-based discrimination since the men's World Cup games are exclusively played on grass.
 The players' group abandoned the complaint before the tournament.
 United States women's soccer players have also faced inferior accommodations and facilities to men's soccer at the professional club level.
 After a 2016 regular season NWSL game between the Seattle Reign and Western New York Flash was played on a baseball field smaller than league regulations considered acceptable, several prominent current and former players called out the league for allowing the game to be played.
 Former Women's national team goalkeeper Hope Solo, who used to play for the NWSL's Seattle Reign, published a blog post detailing several other examples of failures in hotels, facilities, and equipment while playing for the NWSL.